MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 * **Consistency**: results are always correct; never even transiently wrong.

-## Before you begin
+## Prerequisite

-All you need is a Materialize account.
-If you already have one — great!
-If not, [sign up for a playground account](https://materialize.com/register/?utm_campaign=General&utm_source=documentation) first.
+A Materialize account to sign into the [Materialize console](https://console.materialize.com/).
+If you do not have an account, you can [sign up for a free trial account](https://materialize.com/register/?utm_campaign=General&utm_source=documentation).

-When you're ready, head over to the [Materialize console](https://console.materialize.com/), and pop open the SQL Shell.
+## Step 0.
+Sign into the Console

+Open the [Materialize console](https://console.materialize.com/) and, if not already signed in, sign in.
+By default, the SQL Shell should display in the console.
+You can also select SQL Shell in the console's left-hand menu.

 ## Step 1.
 Ingest streaming data